Davidtjmasters/zipf/README.txt

 5. Edit `countwords.py` and `plotcounts.py` to replace `frankenstein` with `dracula`.

 6. Repeat the above instructions to generate `dracula.csv` and plot `dracula.pdf`.

+Updated

+To reproduce the figures in the publication, run the command:

+    bash bin/run_analysis.sh

+Results will be placed in a `results/` directory.